-Enter an appropriate Name for the Media Interface facing the enterprise and select the inside private IP Address from the IP Address drop-down menu.
-In the sample configuration, Int\Media\Intf is chosen as the name, and the inside IP Address of the SBC is 10.32.128.18.
+Enter an appropriate Name for the media interface for the Avaya CPE and select the inside private IP Address from the IP Address drop-down menu.
+In the sample configuration, "Int\Media\Intf' is chosen as the name, and the "inside" IP Address of the SBC is "10.32.128.18".
 For the Port Range, default values are shown.
 Click Finish.